-I am an artist and anthropologist living and working on the the unceded territories of the Lekwungen-speaking peoples and the Songhees, Esquimalt and WSÁNEĆ peoples where I have lived since 2002.
-Of Scottish and mixed European descent, I was born in Halifax, Nova Scotia, Miꞌkmaꞌki territory.
+I am an artist, anthropologist and educator living and working on the unceded territories of the Lekwungen-speaking peoples and the Songhees, Esquimalt and WSÁNEĆ peoples where I have lived since 2002.
+Of working-class Scottish and mixed European descent, I was born in Halifax, Nova Scotia, Miꞌkmaꞌki territory.
 I received an MA in Environmental Studies and a PhD in Visual Art and Anthropology from the University of Victoria and am currently an Adjunct Assistant Professor in the School of Environmental Studies at University of Victoria.

-My work argues that photography both constructs and deconstructs truth claims; that institutional spaces like archives exert the entropic force of ‘vibrant matter’ despite striving for stability; and that contested territories like national parks are simultaneously ground zero for crises like climate change effects and overflowing with resilient life.
+My academic articles and artworks argue that photography both constructs and deconstructs truth claims; that institutional spaces like archives exert the entropic force of “vibrant matter” (Bennett, 2010) despite striving for stability; and that contested territories like national parks are simultaneously ground zero for crises like climate change effects and overflowing with resilient life.
 My work rests on the assumption that learning to hold and even celebrate these lively contradictions is crucial to imagining more just worlds.

 Some of my research and site-specific interventions are archived on trudilynnsmith.blogspot.ca

-I am a member of the curatorial collective Ethnographic Terminalia, an experimental project that since 2009, has curated exhibitions in North American cities, working with over 150 artists and anthropologists to demonstrate how contemporary artists, anthropologists, and institutions are engaging with anthropology, ethnographic methods, and art.
+For over a decade I was a member of the curatorial collective Ethnographic Terminalia, that was an experimental project that curated exhibitions in North American cities, working with over 150 artists and anthropologists to demonstrate how contemporary artists, anthropologists, and institutions are engaging with anthropology, ethnographic methods, and art.

 While much of my work is situated in events and site-specific temporary installations outside of galleries, my work is also exhibited nationally and internationally at The Art Gallery of Greater Victoria (AGGV), The Southern Alberta Art Gallery, Crane Arts, 500x, Fifth Street, Open Space Arts Society.
 My place specific works have been installed in (selected): Waterton Lakes National Park (CAN), City of Rocks Natural Preserve (USA); Yellowstone NP (USA); Capitol Reef National Park (field station) (USA); Santa Cruz Island (USA).